 Since our skin needs oil to stay supple and prevent cracking and chafing, you want a hand product that puts plenty of oil back in — more than you'd want on your face or the rest of your body.

 Nut oils, dairy, and mild alcohols are all good ingredients in hand creams.
 Vitamins A & E can help keep the skin feeling softer as well, but you're really looking for some good sources of fatty oils to keep the dryness off.

-Jack Black makes an excellent hand lotion that I have tried and really like – you can grab it here.
+Jack Black makes an excellent hand lotion that I have tried and really like.

 Body lotions might be the toughest sell for a lot of men.
 No one likes chapped hands, and we all know the value of having a clean and healthy-looking face, but why worry about everything under the clothes?

 Comfort is a big part of it.
 If you're blessed with naturally healthy skin, you might be all right day to day, but the reality is that a lot of men are enduring itchy, sweaty, or otherwise uncomfortable skin.

 And it makes you fidget more than you think, so a good skin lotion is helping your nice clothing look better too — or at least get yanked and rumpled a lot less.